iptc/extra-ext/README.md

 # extra-ext
 API implementation, User Interface, and more modules of the IPTC EXTRA project.
+For a more detailed description of the integrated toolkit and its functionalities, please read the [user manual](https://github.com/iptc/extra-ext/blob/master/IPTC%20EXTRA%20User%20Manual.pdf).

 ## Description
 EXTRA platform is built upon a set of services, deployed and running inside [Docker](https://www.docker.com/) containers.
 More specifically, the services of the platform are the following ones: